dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 to complete.

-A secondary benefit is to refactor the trie-structured key/value API out of hyperdrive, allowing third party code to build on this abstraction layer.
+A secondary benefit is to refactor the trie-structured key/value API out of hyperdrive, allowing third party code to build applications directly on this abstraction layer.

 # Usage Documentation
 [usage-documentation]: #usage-documentation

+*This section describes HyperDB's interface and behavior in the abstract for application programmers.
+It is not intended to be exact documentation of any particular implementation (including the reference Javascript module).*

 HyperDB is structured to be used much like a traditional hierarchical filesystem.
 A value can be written and read at locations like `/foo/bar/baz`,